delemottelab/string-method-swarms-trajectories/README.md

 ## Start-up: tutorial/how to.
-In this example you will find instructions and jupyter notebooks to prepare input files, run steering simulations, run string simulations and analise the results.
+In this example you will find instructions and jupyter notebooks to prepare input files, run steering simulations, run string simulations and analyze the results.
 The example is carried out with the beta2 receptor but can be adapted to any problem.